 Ans- I would follow certain steps to handle this situation:

-- I would investigate thoroughly and try to find out the reason for the con compliance
+- I would investigate thoroughly and try to find out the reason for the non-compliance

-- Discuss the issue with the relevant stakeholders, and management and inform the regulatory agency.
+- Discuss the issue with the relevant stakeholders, management and inform the regulatory agency.

 - Work and collaborate with the cross-functional teams to develop and implement corrective actions